mahmoudparsian/data-algorithms-book/README.md

 This repository will host all source code and scripts for "Data Algorithms" Book.
-This book provides a set of MapReduce algrithms, which are implemented using Hadoop 2.4.1 and Spark 1.0.0.
+This book provides a set of MapReduce algrithms, which are implemented using
+* MapReduce Hadoop 2.4.1
+* Spark 1.0.0

 Work in Progress...
 ===================